Kotlin/KEEP/proposals/unsigned-types.md

 Note that `vararg` parameters of inline class types are forbidden, because it's not clear how to associate type from `vararg` parameter with the array type, see [this section](https://github.com/zarechenskiy/KEEP/blob/master/proposals/inline-classes.md#arrays-of-inline-class-values) for the details.

-However, for unsigned types it is definitely known which array type denotes an array of corresponding unsigned values.
+However, for the unsigned integers it is definitely known which array type denotes an array of corresponding unsigned values.
 Therefore, we can associate types from `vararg` with array types:
 ```kotlin
 fun uints(vararg u: UInt): UIntArray = u